linuxm0nk3ys/conkyPress/README.md

 6. CHANGELOG
 ---------------------
+* v1.0.8
+-- Added feature, by using the config.xml it is now possible to filter words in post titels
 * v1.0.7
 -- Improvement, replaced start/stop script by an other script.
 It uses parameters to start, stop or restart conkyPress -- Fix in comments section, number of pending posts were added to number of approved posts